NeoGeographyToolkit/StereoPipeline/docs/tools/pc_align.rst

 points *before* the initial transform, hence the output alignment transform will incorporate the initial transform.

+Using ``--max-displacement -1`` should be avoided, as that will do no outlier filtering in the source cloud.
+Here that is not necessary, as this invocation simply moves the DEM according to the specified transform.

-If a good initial alignment is found, it is suggested to use a smaller value for ``--max-displacement``, as the clouds will already be mostly on top of each other after the initial transform is applied.
+If a good initial alignment is found, it is suggested to use a smaller value for ``--max-displacement`` to refine the alignment, as the clouds will already be mostly on top of each other after the initial transform is applied.

 Applying an initial specified translation or rotation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~